luigisaetta/data-science-bp/README.md

 ## Features
 * Usage of **ocifs** for easy access to OCI **Object Storage**
 * plot a **Correlation Matrix** as an **HeatMap** using **Seaborn**
-* How to check if GPU support is working
+* How to check if **GPU** support is working
+* How to do K-fold Cross Validation

 ## Examples on how to use Catboost
-You can find examples in this other repository of mine
+You can find examples in this other repository of mine:

 https://github.com/luigisaetta/catboost-employee-attrition